Adaptive Technology Center

 The Adaptive Technology Center (ATC) is a campus resource for students that are registered with MTSU's Disability & Access Center (DAC).
 We are here to provide alternative formats of print material, adaptive hardware/software, and any other form of access via technology that is within our ability to offer.

 Our lab is located on the first floor of Walker Library, room 174.
-If you are interested in our services but have not registered with DAC, their office is on the first floor of the Keathley University Center, room 107.
+If you are interested in our services but have not registered with the DAC, their office is on the first floor of the Keathley University Center, room 107.
+You may use the links below to quickly jump to the ATC service(s) you are interested in:

-- Borrow adaptive computer and audio equipment from the ATC
+- Equipment: Borrow Adaptive Computer and Audio Equipment from the ATC

 In the ATC we have six accessible workstations, each with a full suite of adaptive software.
 We also have refreshable braille displays, desktop video magnifiers, and high contrast keyboards available at select computers.